Best Margarita Mocktail

 What is a tequila alternative?

 A tequila alternative is a zero-proof tequila or a non-alcoholic version of tequila.
-So it’s not quite the same (obviously!) but helps add depth and realistic flavor to mocktail margaritas like this one.
+So it’s not quite the same (obviously!) but it helps add depth and realistic flavor to mocktail margaritas like this one.

 Is this virgin margarita recipe really sweet?

 It’s not overly sweet like some margaritas, but has enough sweetness to balance out the lime juice.
 Feel free to adjust agave according to your personal preferences.
+I personally don’t love a really sweet drink (and it’s one of my most common complaints when it comes to mocktails!), and I think this one has a perfect balance.

 Can I blend this margarita?